5 Steps for Taking Your Product to Market

 - Customer demographics

 - Product Guarantee

-- Product/liability Insurance
+- Product and Liability Insurance

-STEP TWO: Set a Launch Date
+Set a Launch Date

 What is the exact date your product goes on a shelf, in a rack, in front of an audience, or online?

 Write it down.

 Your launch date is considered your debut, or grand opening.
 It is the day your customers line up on the street or in cyberspace to be the first in line to buy your product.
 Figure out your launch date and then work backward to set a timeframe for everything else.
 Especially if it's a seasonal product, this is key.

 Typically, a launch date is not less than six months in advance of product introduction but your launch date could be 18 months, for longer.
 Just be sure to leave enough time to conduct a strong marketing campaign.
 And, whatever date you come up with, factor in a few extra weeks for those unexpected snafus that always arise.

 Be sure to factor in enough time to arrange radio, TV, digital, and print interviews to get your news out— and don't forget long lead time publications like industry newsletters.